ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/mac_setup.md

 # Setting up the git options and ssh key on your Windows machine

-The steps for setting up an ssh key for your Windows machine are pretty much the same as the git steps we did for our ACMS account, documented here: [ACMS: Github one time setup](topics/acms_git_one_time_setup/), with the difference being that:
+The steps for setting up an ssh key for your Mac  are pretty much the same as the git steps we did for our ACMS account, documented here: [ACMS: Github one time setup](topics/acms_git_one_time_setup/), with the difference being that:

-* You type all of the commands, including the `ssh-keygen` command in the *git bash shell* that was installed when you installed "Git for Windows", not in a terminal session on ACMS.
+* You type all of the commands, including the `ssh-keygen` command in a Mac terminal session, NOT on ACMS.
 * When you save the contents of the `id_rsa.pub` you generate on your laptop, it will be an *additional* key that you add to your github.com account.
-For the name of the key, use "My Windows Laptop" or something like that.
+For the name of the key, use "My Mac" or something like that.

 If you use your github.com account from multiple computers and/or ACMS accounts, you'll need to add an ssh key for each one.